 How to deal with unpleasant and troubling thoughts

 The best way to deal with unpleasant thoughts is to acknowledge the thought and then think about something else.
-For example, if we are talking to a friend and suddenly think ‘punch them in the face’ we could respond by thinking ‘what an odd thought’ and then we should get back to thinking about the conversation we are having with them.
+For example, if we are talking to a friend and suddenly we think ‘punch them in the face’, we should respond by thinking ‘what an odd thought’ and then we should get back to thinking about the conversation we are having with them.